jehy/DEADC0DE/README.md

 Find unused modules in your project!

-Inject this module to your project, run it and it will check all your requires and generate report which contains used and unused project files.
+Inject this module to entry point of your project, run it and it will check all your requires and generate report which contains used and unused project files.

 It will work with: